How Your Donation Makes a Difference

 Thank you for donating.

 We use them every day - at home, school, work, restaurants, shopping malls - yet we seldom talk about them.
-The silence around the issue of toilets and sanitation has deadly consequences for those living with proper toilets and sanitation.
-Diarrhoea - a direct consequence of poor sanitation - kill more children in low-income countries every year than AIDS, malaria and measles combined.
+The silence around the issue of toilets and sanitation has deadly consequences.
+Diarrhoeal diseases - a direct consequence of poor sanitation - kill more children every year than AIDS, malaria, and measles combined.
 Nearly 1,400 children died per day in 2015 from diarrhoeal diseases due to poor sanitation.

 2.3 billion people live without access to proper toilets and sanitation.
 Almost a billion people are forced to pee or poo in the open, i.e. open defecation with disregard to their personal privacy and dignity.
 This is especially dangerous for women and young girls who are made more vulnerable as a result.